ArtfulScribe Free Poetry Workshop weekend

-In this workshop, aimed at 11-18 year-olds, we’ll forget the accurate and look for the true instead, all by making use of poetry’s unlimited special effects budget.
-We’ll look at influences from movie trailers to sports commentary, from super-villain monologues to nature documentaries to try and find a new way to write the best versions of ourselves.
-Really, this is a workshop to help us find and share joy in who we are.
+Forget the accurate and look for the true instead, all by making use of poetry’s unlimited special effects budget.
+Taking influences from movie trailers to sports commentary, from super-villain monologues to nature documentaries to try and find a new way to write the best versions of ourselves.
+A workshop to help us find and share joy in who we are.

-This workshop, aimed at anyone over 16, will focus on turning points, restarts, mulligans, and do-overs.
-We’ll go looking together for stories which take a turn, start anew, or suddenly take on new meanings when set in a different context.
-We will look for inspiration in existing texts and stories we share from our own lives – and zero in on ways to introduce the all important return to square one into poetry as we draft our own stories of new beginnings.
+This workshop, focussed on turning points, restarts, mulligans, and do-overs.
+We looked for stories which take a turn, start anew, or suddenly take on new meanings when set in a different context.
+We looked for inspiration in existing texts and stories shared from our own lives – we zeroed in on ways to introduce the all important return to square one into poetry as we drafted our own stories of new beginnings.

-Each person will read (or recite by heart) their chosen poem, and will have the opportunity to share some thoughts about it — what you found interesting or pleasing, its personal significance.
-Others may contribute further reflections, and we might ask to hear the poem a second time.
-In this way, we will move around the circle until everyone has shared their poem.
-In a different age, we would be gathered in a room, and there would be wine and/or tea etc. You’ll provide your own drinks but the atmosphere of conviviality will hopefully remain.
+Each person read their chosen poem, and had the opportunity to share some thoughts about it — what you found interesting or pleasing, its personal significance.
+Others contributed further reflections, and some asked to hear the poem a second time.
+In this way, we moved around the circle until everyone had shared their poem.

 What does it mean to belong?
 To what?
 To whom?
 Is it of comfort to belong to a nation, a community, an organisation, a group with this or that cause, a family, a relationship, or anything else?
 When do we first feel the sense of belonging?
 What obligations does belonging impose on us and what do we welcome?
 Do others feel that obligation to us or should we feel it to others?
 Which others?
 Above all, how might poetry express a sense of belonging?
 Do anthems of various sorts perform that task?
 And what is the opposite of belonging?
 Is it the sense of exclusion?
 The excluding of others or our own sense of being excluded?